Lealands High School was initially awarded Sports College status in 2006, and was successfully re-designated in 2010.

 Through embedded partnerships with local primary schools, community groups, sports clubs and outside agencies, Lealands' students support the local and wider community.
 Students work with local primary school children organising and developing PE and leadership skills during curriculum and extra-curricular activities.
 Activities are run during term time and holidays to enhance students' life experiences.

-Through leadership and volunteering, students develop essential skills and values that ensure they lead healthy and active roles in the school and local community.
+Through leadership and volunteering, students develop essential life skills and values that ensure they lead healthy and active roles in the school and local community.

 These leadership opportunities allow all students to develop an important set of values and take responsibility for aspects of their own learning and physical development.
 Leadership opportunities in Physical Education can then be transferred to other school activities and curriculum areas.
-Annually, each tutor group nominates a boy and girl to be their sports representative.
+Annually, each tutor group nominates a student to be their sports representative.
 Their role is to organise, lead and set the highest examples to the rest of their tutor group by demonstrating outstanding sporting behaviour and principles of fair play.